bonjourmalware/melody/docs/docs/quickstart.md

     ln -rs ./rules/rules-available/*.yml ./rules/rules-enabled/
     ```

-## HTTP/S server
+### HTTP/S server
 In order to capture the full HTTP transactions, the client must have a server to connect to.
 To ease that process, a dummy HTTP/S server is available.

-Its default configuration is to answer `200 OK` on every routes, with a `Server: Apache` header.
+The default configuration is to answer `200 OK` on every routes, along with a `Server: Apache` header.

-### iptables
+#### iptables

-To capture the HTTP traffic your server receives on every ports, we advise you to use `iptables` to redirect the data from every ports to the one Melody is listening on.
+To capture the HTTP traffic your server receives on every ports, I recommend using `iptables` to redirect the data from every ports to the one Melody is listening on.

 !!!
 Danger
     Be very careful while applying these modifications.
 You must at least exclude your remote connection port using the `! --dports ` switch, or you will be locked out.